guynir42/SeeChange/README.md

 It is useful to get familiar with the naming convention for different pieces of data:

-- `Exposure`: a single exposure of a single CCD, linked to raw data on disk.
+- `Exposure`: a single exposure of all CCDs on the focal plane, linked to raw data on disk.
 - `Image`: a simple image, that has been processed to remove bias, dark, and flat fields.
   An `Image` can be linked to one `Exposure`, or it can be linked to a list of other 'Image' objects (if it is a coadded image) and it can be linked to a reference and new image (if it is a difference image).